 Publication of Technical Regulations

-The National Quality Infrastructure Program (PNIC) is the official document used to plan, inform, and coordinate standardization activities, both public and private, carried out by the Mexican Government.
+The National Quality Infrastructure Program (PNIC) is the official document used to plan, inform, and coordinate standardization activities, both public and private, carried out by the GOM.
 The PNIC is published annually by SE in Mexico’s Official Gazette.

 The PNIC describes Mexico’s plans for new NMXs and NOMs, as well as proposed changes to existing standards and technical regulations.
-This link provides a PDF copy of the PNIC: 2021 Mexico National Standardization Program.
+The following link provides a PDF copy of the PNIC: 2023 Mexico National Standardization Program

 United States entities can participate in this process in several ways: